 The Excel ISNUMBER function uses the following arguments:

-- Value (required argument) – It is the expression or value that needs to be tested.
+Value (required argument) – This is the expression or value that needs to be tested.
 It is generally provided as a cell address.

 The ISNUMBER Excel function will return a logical value, which is TRUE or FALSE.